AnelMusic/anelmusic.github.io/posts/manus-agent.md

   playwright install chromium"
 ```

-(Additional hardening—capabilities dropping, seccomp, egress controls—should be treated as production requirements, but is orthogonal to the architectural logic in this post.)
+(Additional hardening—capabilities dropping, seccomp, egress controls should be treated as production requirements, but is orthogonal to the architectural logic in this post.)